jaxwong/tp/docs/UserGuide.md

 ### Listing all persons : `list-contacts`

 Shows a list of all persons in the address book.
+This removes any filters currently in the contact list.

 Format: `list-contacts`